danielgreenberger/RaceCar/RosIntegration/README.md

 ### Command line tools

-This group includes tools which are used for easily navigating the ROS filesystem, running nodes (TODO insert link) and getting useful debug information.
+This group includes tools which are used for easily navigating the ROS filesystem, running [nodes](#Nodes) and getting useful debug information.

 A (very) partial list includes: